 The purpose of this chapter is to provide some direction primarily for the student who will be beginning his or her first exposure to direct patient care.
 It will also be helpful for those individuals who already have some experience in this area.

-To get the most out of this chapter, prepare yourself to ...
+To get the most out of this chapter, prepare ...